All Episodes

 There hasn't been one on the ballot, Republicans.

-And I've I've not seen uh well the practices of what my dad doesn't even agree with um the president, you know, the the views of whatever the Bush or whatever they're doing.
+And I've not seen, well, the practices of what, because my dad doesn't even agree with, you know, the views of whatever, the Bush or whatever, the candidate.

-Well, but he doesn't fully agree with it because they don't represent for him to conservatism.
+He doesn't fully agree with it because they don't represent for him true conservatism.

 So he's a Republican holding out hope that the conservatives will make a move and take over the party.